What is Probate?

 A mortgage is a legal process, and anything remotely linked with legality is bound to have a ton of paperwork involved.

-Although with recent advances in the world, most of the paperwork can be entrusted to the computer but still cases in which either loan-lender or the loan-receiver misplaces some crucial document and that leads to a panic, confusing scenario.
-Therefore, in this modern era, it is vital to entrust the maximum of paperwork in the safe hands of technology.
+Although with recent advances in the world, most of the paperwork can be entrusted to the computer but still cases in which either loan-lender or the loan-receiver misplaces some crucial document, leading to a panic, confusing scenario.
+Therefore, it is vital to entrust the maximum of paperwork in the safe hands of technology in this modern era.

 2. Changing Rules